Senior Staff Accountant

 - Reconcile international activity and related currency exchange gains or losses effect

-- Prepare year-end cash-to-accrual basis adjustments to Oceana’s consolidated grant revenue.
+- Prepare year-end cash-to-accrual basis adjustments to Oceana’s consolidated revenue.

-- Prepare audit schedules and footnotes including future minimum lease payment schedule.
-Resolve audit issues identified by external auditors.
+- Prepare audit schedules and footnotes including future minimum lease payment schedule, donor restricted funding and fixed assets for international sites.
+Resolve issues identified by external auditors.

 Audit and Tax preparation:

 - Coordinate international audit process, requirements and deliverable